 More recently, Bigelow et al. (2022) updated the projections of Rice et al. (2021) with contemporary estimates of at-vessel and post-release mortality rates, and catch reductions facilitated by switching to monofilament leaders.
 Their results are summarized by projections of the ratio of spawning biomass (projected to 2031) to the equilibrium unfished spawning biomass (i.e. the biomass of an unfished population).
 This provides a relative measure of the size of the spawning biomass of a population whereby increasing ratios indicate higher biomass.
 The mean values of these ratios increase from 0.039 estimated for 2016 to 0.118 with updated assumptions regarding at-vessel and post-release mortality reductions and prohibition of wire leaders and shark lines (Figure 21; see Table 3 of Bigelow et al. 2022).
 These results are based on very optimistic post-interaction mortality rates of 3.4 to 8.1% with an at-vessel mortality rate of 19.2% (see Table 1 of Bigelow et al. 2022).
-It is unclear if these values will apply to all WCPO longline fisheries; however, the implementation of CMM-2019-04 is anticipated to improve the survival of released sharks throughout the WCPO.
+The implementation of CMM-2022-04 is anticipated to improve the survival of released sharks throughout the WCPO by eliminating wire leaders and shark lines.